mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 In a [previous post](https://mike-solomon.github.io/japanese-verbs/), we talked about Japanese verbs and the different groups they can fall in.
-We also briefly touched upon how to conjugate verbs in the present and polite form.
+We also briefly touched upon how to conjugate verbs in the non-past and polite form.
 In trying to learn more about conjugation, I realized there's _a lot_ of forms / inflections and I couldn't easily describe each of them.
 Because of that, I decided to write up a post talking through each of these forms at a high level.
-I think that understanding these forms will helpful prior to diving deep into each one and learning how to conjugate verbs in said form.
+I think that understanding these forms will helpful prior to diving deep into each one and learning how to conjugate verbs in said forms.

 ## What are inflections / forms?